CMeeg/nextjs-aca/README.md

 You will then need to:

+* When running `azd` locally
-* Run `azd provision` for the custom domain name to be added to your container app
+  * Run `azd provision`
-* Run `azd deploy` for the custom domain name to be set as your app's base URL

-> The base URL is used by the [`getAbsoluteUrl`](#azure-cdn) function provided by this template.
+* When running `azd` in a pipeline
+  * Run the pipeline

 💡 When you add a custom domain name a redirect rule is automatically added so that if you attempt to navigate to the default domain of the Container App there will be a permanent redirect to the custom domain name - this redirect is configured in `next.config.js`.
+The [`getAbsoluteUrl`](#azure-cdn) function provided by this template will also use the custom domain name you have set rather than the default domain of the Container App.

 ### Add a free managed certificate for your custom domain

-When you add a custom domain name to your Container App there is no SSL certificate provided by default, but Azure provides a facility to add a free managed SSL certificate:

-💡 To successfully complete the steps below you will need to complete all of the steps described in [adding a custom domain name](#adding-a-custom-domain-name) first otherwise the `Custom domain` name will not be available on the Container Apps Environment in step 1.
+The final step is to create a free managed SSL certificate for your custom domain name and add it to your Container App:

 1. Create the certificate
    * Sign in to the [Azure Portal](https://portal.azure.com)
-   * Go to the your Container Apps Environment resource
+   * Go to your Container Apps Environment resource
    * Go to `Certificates` -> `Managed certificate`
    * Click `Add certificate`
      * Select your `Custom domain` name
      * Choose the appropriate `Hostname record type`
-     * Follow the instructions under `Domain name validation`
-       * If you need further instruction there is [official documentation](https://learn.microsoft.com/en-us/azure/container-apps/custom-domains-managed-certificates?pivots=azure-portal#add-a-custom-domain-and-managed-certificate)
      * `Validate` the custom domain name
      * `Add` the certificate
    * Azure will now provision the certificate